Crownpeak/fhr-client-proxy/README.md

 This request will be proxied to the Fredhopper Query API at the `TARGET_HOST` with the query parameters q=product and fh_location=//catalog01/en_US.

-For more details on using the [Fredhopper Query API](https://crownpeak.gitbook.io/product-discovery/fredhopper-integration-guide/fredhopper-integration-guide-1/front-end-integration), see the documentation.

 To run the proxy locally, use the following commands:
 ```
 npm install
 netlify dev
 ```

+### AWS Lambda

+`./aws_lambda` directory

+Open the project in your favourite IDE, such as VS Code, and make sure you have the AWS Toolkit installed.

+Add the required `API_USERNAME`, `API_PASSWORD`, and `TARGET_HOST` environment variables to the SAM Template (`./aws_lambda/template.yaml`).

+You can run the function locally by running `sam local start-api` from the `./aws_lambda` directory.

+Your chosen deployment method will depend on your organisation's processes.
+However you can deploy the function directly from your IDE using the AWS Toolkit.

+Open the AWS Toolkit, select `fhr-client-proxy/aws_lambda` from the Application Builder, click the Deploy SAM Application button and follow the prompts.

+## Fredhopper Query API

+For more details on using the [Fredhopper Query API](https://crownpeak.gitbook.io/product-discovery/fredhopper-integration-guide/fredhopper-integration-guide-1/front-end-integration), see the documentation.

 ##  Legal Notices